ocnblu/SEP592/README.md

-# KAIST 2020 Summer Semester SEP592 Project <br> CIT-based Automatic Test Code and Procedure Generation for Spacecraft
+# KAIST 2020 Summer Semester SEP592 Project: <br> CIT-based Automatic Test Code and Procedure Generation for Spacecraft

 > The objective of this project is automatically to generate test codes and/or procedures for the spacecraft by the CIT (Combinatorial Interaction Test) tool.